sweh/js.ajja/README.txt

 Use Fanstatic to include resources::

-    from gocept.jsform import jsform
+    from ajja import form
-    jsform.need()
+    form.need()

-This will require all needed resources like *jquery*, *knockout*, *handlebars*, widgets and the code to setup and run *gocept.jsform* itself.
+This will require all needed resources like *jquery*, *knockout*, *handlebars*, widgets and the code to setup and run *ajja* itself.

 Documentation
 =============

-The documentation lives under http://goceptjsform.readthedocs.org.
+The documentation lives under http://ajja.readthedocs.org.

 Development
 ===========

-Please see the development package under https://github.com/gocept/gocept.jsform
+Please see the development package under https://github.com/gocept/ajja